-The “content” of FIX data is surrounded by session related data, including session Messages and session Tags.
-As a beginner, I was a bit confused over the difference between session Messages vs session Tags
+The “content” of FIX data is surrounded by session related data, including session-Messages and session-Tags.
+As a beginner, I was constantly confused over the difference between session-Messages vs session-Tags

-A) There are very few (5 to 10) session message types, such as heart beat, logon/logout, request for resend…
+A) There are only a few (I guess 5 to 10) session message types, such as heart beat, logon/logout, request for resend…

 ** All the types — session msg subtypes or app msg subtypes — show up under Tag 35.